ethereum/steel-website/content/blog/blog_posts/2025-11-04_weld_final.md

 #### Tooling: Spec Line Coverage

-Basic line coverage of the Python specs (EELS) can be easily calculated from the `fill` command, for example, for [EIP-7823: Set upper bounds for MODEXP](https://eips.ethereum.org/EIPS/eip-7823):
+Basic line coverage of the Python specs (EELS) can be easily generated from the `fill` command, for example, for [EIP-7823: Set upper bounds for MODEXP](https://eips.ethereum.org/EIPS/eip-7823):

 ```bash
 uv run fill --fork=Osaka --clean \